alanesq/esp32cam-demo/README.md

 BTW - If you has an ideas/info./suggestions to improve this sketch etc. please let me know.

+There is a very good Youtube video on using the ESP32Cam board here: https://www.youtube.com/watch?v=FmlxC0goKew&t=610s

 ----------------

 How to use: